shirleyhungwork/AdventureWorks-Scenario-project/README.md

 ## Introduction

 AdventureWorks is a sample database provided by Microsoft SQL Server, which supports standard online transaction processing scenarios for Adventure Works Cycles, a fictitious bicycle manufacturer that produces and sells metal and composite bicycles to worldwide.
 There are a total of 68 tables in the sample database constituted by 9 scenarios (i.e. Business Entities, People, Human Resources, Products, Manufacturing, Purchasing, Inventory, Sales, and Admin).
-Knowing that customers' demographic and sales-related information are crucial for driving business strategy in real life, this project aims to implement SQL querying techniques in PostgreSQL to explore, manipulate data in "People" and "Sales" scenarios, and transform it into useful business report.
+Knowing that customers' demographic and sales-related information are crucial for driving business strategy in real life, this project aims to implement SQL querying techniques in PostgreSQL to explore, manipulate data majorly in "People" and "Sales" scenarios, and transform it into useful data for business report.

 ## People Scenario Tables (Schema "Person")
 This schema consists of names and addresses of individual customers, vendors, and employees.
 There are 13 tables in this schema: